Fnefe/Openweathermap-api-docs/README.md

 # Openweathermap-api-docs

-Technical Writing Portfolio Sample
-# 🌍 OpenWeatherMap API Documentation (Sample Project)
+# OpenWeatherMap API Documentation (Sample Project)

 Welcome!
 This is a technical writing portfolio project that documents two key endpoints of the **OpenWeatherMap API**: